Do I Need Planning Permission for My New Conservatory?

 What Are Building Regulations?

-Although there is a difference between planning permission and building regulations, in some occasions both apply.
+It is also worth noting that although there is a difference between planning permission and building regulations, on some occasions, both apply.

-If you’re in doubt, make sure to contact your local planning authority or ask your installer for advice.
+If you’re in doubt or need any further information, we recommend you to contact your local planning authority or ask your installer for advice.

 Conservatories can be exempt from planning permission, if:

-• The floor area is no more than 30 square meters and built at ground level.
+• The floor area is no more than 30 square meters and is built at ground level.

 • External quality walls, doors or windows separate the conservatory from the house.